Tongue and Lip Tie Release Surgery

 What is Laser Treatment?

-Laser Treatment Overview: Laser treatment involves the use of a focused beam of light to perform surgical procedures with high precision.
-In the context of tongue tie and lip tie, a laser is used to release the tight or restrictive frenulum (the band of tissue connecting the tongue or lip to the gum) that is causing functional issues.
+Laser Treatment Overview for Tongue and Lip Tie: Laser treatment involves the use of a focused beam of light to perform precise surgical procedures.
+For tongue tie and lip tie release, the laser gently releases the tight frenulum (the tissue connecting the tongue or lip to the gum) that causes feeding or speech difficulties in tongue tied babies and children.

 Benefits of Laser Treatment: